-These days, couples often find themselves gazing lovingly at each other, not face to face, but over a computer or mobile device screen.
+These days, couples often find themselves gazing lovingly at each other via a computer or mobile device.

 5 Key Steps for Making Your Global Online Wedding a Reality